Chart Color Schemes

 Trigg - North Beach - Watermans Bay hosts an older demographic, ranking in the top quartile nationwide

-The median age in Trigg - North Beach - Watermans Bay is 45 years, significantly higher than Greater Perth's average of 37 years and Australia's median age of 38 years.
-Compared to Greater Perth, Trigg - North Beach - Watermans Bay has a higher proportion of residents aged 75-84 (9.0%), but fewer individuals aged 25-34 (8.3%).
+The median age in Trigg - North Beach - Watermans Bay is 45 years, which is significantly higher than Greater Perth's average of 37 years and Australia's average of 38 years.
+Compared to Greater Perth, Trigg - North Beach - Watermans Bay has a higher percentage of residents aged 75-84 (9.0%), but fewer residents aged 25-34 (8.3%).
 According to the 2021 Census, the 75-84 age group increased from 7.3% to 9.0%, while the 85+ cohort grew from 2.1% to 3.1%.
-Conversely, the 65-74 age group decreased from 13.4% to 12.2%.
+Conversely, the 65-74 age group declined from 13.4% to 12.2%.
 By 2041, demographic projections indicate significant shifts in Trigg - North Beach - Watermans Bay's age structure.
-The 85+ group is expected to grow by 172%, reaching 743 people from 273.
-Notably, the combined 65+ age groups will account for 61% of total population growth, reflecting the area's aging demographic profile.
-In contrast, both the 0-4 and 35-44 age groups are projected to decrease in number.
+The 85+ group is projected to grow by 172%, reaching 743 people from 273.
+The combined 65+ age groups are expected to account for 61% of total population growth, reflecting the area's aging demographic profile.
+In contrast, both 0-4 and 35-44 age groups are projected to decrease in number.